Syndace/python-xeddsa/ref10/README.md

 ### 2.2.3.
 The easy ones

 __NOTE__: To keep things simple, this guide only shows, how to pack the dependencies into static libraries.
-Because static libraries are not linked, static libraries do not check refernces at build-time, which simplifies the following steps a lot.
+Because static libraries are not linked, static libraries do not check references at build-time, which simplifies the following steps a lot.

 The source code of each of these modules is split into two locations, with the exception of `fastrandombytes`, which has all of its sources in the base directory: